bigjohnson/bash-i2c/README.md

 # bash-i2c
-Some bash i2c scripts controlling devices, I tested them with vga port i2c line.
+Some linux bash i2c scripts controlling devices, I tested them with vga port i2c line.

+They work also wity Raspberry Pi i2c, and other i2c lines like scsi/sata controllers, hdmi and dvi video ports.

+I use a pci104 board vga port but you can use a normal pc or laptop video port.

 ## Youtube video